Trey Mancini Player Props: Cubs vs. Dodgers

 Trey Mancini At The Plate

-- Mancini is hitting .196 with a home run and a walk.
+- Mancini has a double, a home run and a walk while hitting .217.

-- This season, Mancini has recorded at least one hit in eight of 14 games (57.1%), and had multiple hits twice.
+- Mancini has picked up a hit in nine of 15 games this year, with multiple hits three times.

+- He has gone deep in one of 15 games, and in 1.6% of his plate appearances.

-- In three of 14 games this season, he has scored, including multiple runs once.
+- In three of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.